What is an exporter of record, and why would you need this service?

 Aviation Industry

 Aviation parts and equipment require strict approval with HTS (Harmonized Tariff Schedule) codes to meet safety and regulatory requirements.
-The export of record process confirms that these goods meet international aviation standards.
+The exporter of record process confirms that these goods meet international aviation standards.

 Medical Industry